Dear Your Teen,

 In adolescence, many children are eager to gain independence and leave any perceived “childish” behaviors behind them.
 The quickest way for many teens to do this is to take an interest in more adult-like activities, such as drinking, smoking, and dating.

 For many younger teens, this means talking a good game with their peers without ever actually engaging in illicit activities.
 You know your son has hosted a sleepover with alcohol, is vaping, and participating in some other activities without good judgment.
-Therefore it’s important to intervene swiftly.
+Therefore it’s important to intervene swiftly, and discuss what is high risk behavior.
 Several measures can be taken to curb his proclivity to grow up a bit faster than what he’s developmentally ready to face.

 High Risk Behavior